ZeroX96/Rafiq/Idea.md

 the app starts without a pin, fix it settings in the overiew tab not working says coming soon also if i click the daily verses i should go to its location in the quran tab

+at every time of a prayer, the application ask for the user status if prayed or not and in which mode or the user can select ask me later and the app asks him after 30minutes. note also during the onboarding,  the user can selct not years missed but dayes, weeks, months or years so he can decide if he missed n days, n weeks, n months, n years and the application calculates based on the user input, fix that so give user 4 points of dayes> default 0, weeks the same, months the same, years the same and user put his info as he thinks.

+in the azkars tab, even if the user added a reminder, it dosn't directly show on the screen, i need to move to another tab and come again so it can be seen, fix this and also when a user selects to delete a reminder, it says deleted but stayes in the list on the screen, fix that

+i need also the prayers to be separated, the ones that are Fard and muslims must perform them (fajr, Dhuhr, Asr, Maghrib, Isha) in a one collection, and the Sonan or optional in another collection (Sunrise, Shafaa'a, Witr, etc)

+don't take the exact names from me, review and check and get and set the correct and trusted names from a trusted source since im not a native english speaker